-Fairfax Water is resuming normal bill collection processes.
+Fairfax Water has resumed normal bill collection processes.
 This includes disconnection of service for unpaid bills.

 Disconnections for commercial accounts started on August 9, 2021.